 Professor Anthony O'ReganDean, Institute of Medicine

 The Institute of Medicine is now the training and professional body for Clinical Medicine specialties in Ireland.
 It will oversee matters relating to the medical specialties that were up to now governed by the Irish Committee on Higher Medical Training (ICHMT).
-The ICHMT will be fully subsumed into the Institute of Medicine in the coming weeks.
+The ICHMT will be fully subsumed into the Institute of Medicine.

 Professor Anthony O’Regan, Consultant in Respiratory Medicine, Galway University Hospital, is Dean of the Institute of Medicine, while Dr Ed McKone, Consultant in Respiratory Medicine, St Vincent’s University Hospital, is the Institute’s Director of Education and Training.